-Severity of the following symptoms varies among women and from time to time in the same woman.
+Severity of the following symptoms varies between women and from time to time in the same woman.

-- White, "curdy" vaginal discharge (resembles lumps of cottage cheese).
-The odor may be unpleasant, but not foul. - Swollen, red, tender, itching vaginal lips (labia) and surrounding skin. - Burning on urination. - Change in vaginal color from pale pink to red. - Pain during sexual intercourse (dyspareunia).
+- White, "curdy" vaginal discharge, (resembles lumps of cottage cheese).
+The odor may be unpleasant, but not foul. - Swollen, red, tender, itching vaginal lips (labia) and surrounding skin. - Burning on urination. - Change in vaginal color from pale pink to red.